-Following the Bizarro SEO theme that kicked off in August, I was thinking to myself – “Self, what’s more bizarre than not wanting to RANK?”
-Here are 5 sure-fire ways to not rank in Google, Yahoo!, MSN, and the thousands of other search engines:
+Following the Bizarro SEO theme that kicked off in August, I was thinking to myself – “Self, what’s more, bizarre than not wanting to RANK?”
+Here are five sure-fire ways to not rank in Google, Yahoo!, MSN, and the thousands of other search engines:

 The robots.txt file is the first file that a spider looks for when crawling a site.
 This file provides the robots with a specific set of instructions to follow.
 If you don’t want to rank, this is the fastest and most effective way to block a whole site (or just a directory) from the search engines.

 Whether you don’t want your entire site to rank or just a directory (such as /cgi-bin/), this file can easily be created in Notepad.
-To block an entire site, type the following text into a Notepad file and save it in the root directory:
+To block a complete website, type the following text into a Notepad file and save it in the root directory:

 This is the equivalent of dead-bolting my front door during the barbecue (not very welcoming, but it gets the message across).